 If you do not have your plan membership card with you, you can ask the pharmacy to call the plan or to look up your plan enrollment information.
 However, if the pharmacy cannot get the enrollment information they need right away, you may need to pay the full cost of the prescription yourself.
-Save your receipt and send a copy to us when you ask us to pay you back.
+Save your receipt and send a copy to us when you ask us to pay you back for our share of the cost.